Sweet Potato Appetizers with Feta (VIDEO)

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Sweet Potato Appetizers would be a great appetizer or snack for Phase 2 or 3 of the original South Beach Diet or any type of low-glycemic eating plan.
-Sweet potatoes are a bit lower in carbs than regular white potatoes, but you’d want to use portion control if you’re following a low-carb eating plan.
+Sweet Potato Bites would be a great appetizer or snack for Phase 2 or 3 of the original South Beach Diet.
+Sweet potatoes are a bit lower in carbs than regular white potatoes, but you’d want to use portion control if you’re following a low-carb eating plan; check the nutritional info to see what you think.

 Find More Recipes Like This One: